Native Americans Radiation Exposure and Compensation

 All You Need to Know About the Federal Black Lung Program

 Federal Black Lung Program, or Division of Coal Mine Workers’ Compensation, administers benefits filed under the Black Lung Benefits Act.
-Under this Act, miners who are totally disabled from pneumoconiosis due to coal mine employment and their survivors may file for compensation.
-“Totally disabled” means the victim is unable to perform the work they did […]
+Under this Act, miners who are totally disabled from pneumoconiosis due to coal mine employment and their survivors may file a black lung claim for compensation.
+“Totally disabled” means the victim is unable to perform […]

 EEOICPA Claims Process